Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 at the time, independently had they been added by a logged-in user or anonymously, for example.

-In future versions of our app, we'll probably want to have an RSVP feature for parties.
-Hence, it'll require to show simultaneously only public parties and parties current user has been invited to.
+In future versions of our app, we'll probably want to have a RSVP feature for parties, which will require to show simultaneously only public parties and parties current user has been invited to.

-In this step we are going to learn how we can restrict data flow from the server side to the client side for only desired data in Meteor based on what user currently logged-in and some other parameters.
+In this step we are going to learn how we can restrict data flow from the server side to the client side for only desired data in Meteor, based on who currently logged-in and some other parameters.

 ## Autopublish